iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow Min Cut, Ford Fulkerson.md

 Observe that:

 - The capacity for arcs on the residual networks are all $\ge 0$, If, the flow $x_{i, j}$ is a feasible flow, else the flow is infeasible.
+- The zero flow will always be feasible according to our assumptions on the graph, and it will allow us to get the residual graph with zero flow on it.

 **Definition: Augmenting Path**
 > An augmenting path is a path s-t path $P$ on the residual graph $G(x)$ such that $x$ is feasible and the minimum of all residual capacities $r_{i, j} \in P$ are $> 0$.